gregwym/kaching/README.md

-cashier
+Kaching
 =======

 A node module for express app to create and receive payments.